masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 #### i) Multi-threaded
 Lot of tasks simultaneously executing in a programming language is called multi-threaded programming.
 Some of multi-threaded programming languages are Java, C++, PHP etc. Javascript is not by nature multi-threaded but with the help of asynchronous funtions and browser based Javascript run time environment programmers can write multi-threaded code.
 Though javascript execute code line by line at a time, using asynchronous methods javascript can handle numerous tasks In tandemly.

+**Have a look in the following codebase that I am trying to express the Javascript's multi-threaded nature despite of it's single-threaded architecture**
 ```javascript

 ```